sagemath/sagewiki_to_gh-2022-10-10/days22/cremona/to-do-list.md

    4. Kilford's rank function patch #9342:  completed needs review.
 (Aly and Jeremy)(Done, has a positive review)

    5. Integral points over number fields: ongoing project work re-implementing Nook's Magma code. - This code is done, and output matches the Magma code (and, over Q, it matches what is already implemented in sage).
-(Jackie and Rado)
+(Jackie and Rado)[[attachment:intpts.sage]]

    6.  $S$-integral points over number fields: ongoing project work, based on Smart-Stephens and taking as a model the code over $\mathbb{Q}$ for $S$-integral points.